-These physical manifestations of anxiety can often cause further worry from those with GAD, perpetuating the ongoing feeling of unease.
-If you are worried that your physical symptoms are not related to your anxiety disorder, don't hesitate to discuss your symptoms with your doctor.
+These physical manifestations of anxiety can often cause further worry in those with GAD, perpetuating the ongoing feeling of unease.
+If you're worried that your physical symptoms are not related to your anxiety disorder, please contact your GP.

 While other anxiety disorders, like phobias, have a specific trigger for their symptoms - those with GAD may not be clear on what it is they feel anxious about.
 Not knowing your trigger for anxiety can intensify the feeling and may cause you to feel as if there is no way to stop feeling anxious.

 Recognising that your anxiety is negatively affecting your life is the first step to seeking help.
 From here you can explore your treatment options.

 Generalised anxiety disorder is a difficult condition to live with and tends to weigh heavily on the sufferer's mind.
 It can feel as if you get no respite from the symptoms, especially as the anxiety is not linked to a specific trigger.
 GAD can cause difficulties in your relationships, job and ultimately your well-being, so seeking support and treatment is highly recommended.